superg3m/ckit/README.md

 # CKit

 - Collection of tools, data structures, and algorithms that I find useful
-- If cl.exe is not defined in your terminal run vars.bat
+- If cl.exe is not defined in your terminal run vars.ps1
 - Compile with CUSTOM_PLATFORM_IMPL defined if you want to change how platform specific functions work.

 Thoughts: